User Guide

 orgloop test event.json --dry-runStop the engine

 Section titled “Stop the engine”orgloop stopOr press Ctrl+C if running in foreground.
+If multiple modules share the daemon, stop only unloads the current directory’s module.
+Use orgloop shutdown to take down the entire daemon.

 11. When OrgLoop stops